fyne-io/fyne/README.md

 [Fyne](http://fyne.io) is an easy to use UI toolkit and app API written in Go.
 We use OpenGL (through the go-gl and go-glfw projects) to provide cross platform graphics.

-The 1.0 release is now out and we encourage feedback and requests for the next major releae :).
+The 1.0 release is now out and we encourage feedback and requests for the next major release :).

 # Getting Started

-Fyne is designed to be really easy to code with, here are the steps to your first app.
+Fyne is designed to be really easy to code with.
+Here are the steps to your first app.

 ## Prerequisites